meodai/palette-aldente/README.md

 - Exports a static SVG of all the palettes
 - Exports PNG images of each palette.
 - Provides a HTML templete with all the palletes.
 (Ideal for github pages)
+- Ability to name your colors and palettes automatically
 - Coverts almost any color format to any other.
 - Possibility to additionally convert to different color formats: lab, lch, oklab, hsl, etc...